 For this recipe, pork shoulder or what is known as 'kasim' in Tagalog is the cut of choice.
 Inay would cook it in big cuts and will slice them thinly when ready to serve.
 Mama told me that Inay also put chorizo de Bilbao and Vienna sausages.
 Unfortunately, I don't have the first and then I forgot to add the latter.
 Oh well, those are actually optional ingredients but makes the dish special of course.

-- 1 Kilo pork shoulder, cut into 3-4 big chunks
+- 2 pounds pork shoulder - cut into 3-4 big chunks

 - 1 cup tomato sauce